processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *plain | scram*

-The option defines in what format the users passwords are stored.
+The option defines in what format the users passwords are stored:

-*plain*: The password is stored as plain text in the database.
+-   *plain*: The password is stored as plain text in the database.
 This is risky because the passwords can be read if your database gets compromised.
 This is the default value.
-This format allows clients to authenticate using: the old Jabber Non-SASL (XEP-0078), SASL PLAIN, SASL DIGEST-MD5, and SASL SCRAM-SHA-1. *scram*: The password is not stored, only some information that allows to verify the hash provided by the client.
-It is impossible to obtain the original plain password from the stored information; for this reason, when this value is configured it cannot be changed to plain anymore.
-This format allows clients to authenticate using: SASL PLAIN and SASL SCRAM-SHA-1.
+This format allows clients to authenticate using: the old Jabber Non-SASL (XEP-0078), SASL PLAIN, SASL DIGEST-MD5, and SASL SCRAM-SHA-1.

+-   *scram*: The password is not stored, only some information that allows to verify the hash provided by the client.
+It is impossible to obtain the original plain password from the stored information;
+    for this reason, when this value is configured it cannot be changed to plain anymore.
+This format allows clients to authenticate using:
+    SASL PLAIN and SASL SCRAM-SHA-1.

 ## auth\_scram\_hash